deftjs/DeftJS/README.md

 	* [AngularJS](http://angularjs.org/)
 * Special thanks to:
 	* [David Tucker](http://www.davidtucker.net/) for reviewing several iterations of the proposed syntax.
+	* [Thomas Burleson](http://twitter.com/thomasburleson) for beta-testing and providing feedback on view controllers and promises.
 	* [Claude Gauthier](http://www.sencha.com/training) for leading the 5-day 'Fast Track to Ext JS' training where this idea was born.
 	* [Tim Marshall](http://twitter.com/timothymarshall) for parting with the twitter account and project name, which he'd previously used for a personal project.